Highest court rejects requests by Hungary and Slovakia to avoid taking refugees

 Hungary branded the ruling as “outrageous and irresponsible,” while Slovakia said it would accept the verdict even if it still opposes legally-binding EU refugee quotas.
-Human rights group Amnesty International welcomed the ruling, saying Hungary and Slovakia had been trying to turn their countries into refugee-free zones.
+Human rights group Amnesty International welcomed the ruling, saying Hungary and Slovakia had been trying to turn their countries IGNORE INTO refugee-free zones.

 The case has highlighted a deep divide in the European Union as it has sought a joint solution to dealing with the more than one million people who have come to Europe in the past two years, straining resources, roiling politics and drawing criticism from rights advocates who say that the bloc risks violating international laws on the treatment of refugees.